popcron/sheets/README.md

 If you'd like to use the low level API, you can use the `GetRaw()` method instead of `Get()`.
 The raw method alternative will out `SpreadsheetRaw` which is identical to the Google API reference.

 ## FAQ
 - Does the BatchUpdate method work?

-A: Untested, I don't know.
+    Untested, I don't know.
 - What about the Create method?

-A: Untested.
+    Untested.
 - What works?

-A: The Get method, and most of the high level and low level api.
+    The Get method, and most of the high level and low level api.
 - GetRaw doesn't return any grid data!!

-A: Use the hidden `includeGridData` parameter.
+    Use the hidden `includeGridData` parameter.
 - I'm using the low level API and I don't know what X does?

-A: Look at the Google Sheets API, because neither do I.
+    Look at the Google Sheets API, because neither do I.